netxms/netxms-doc/admin/object-management.rst

 Filter
 ~~~~~~

-Filters are used to chose on witch nodes to show object tool.
+Filters are used to chose on which nodes to show object tool.
 There are 5 types of filtering.
 Show object tool:

   1. if agent available on a node